fildred13/dmm/README.md

 - **Animated WebPs**: Converted to animated WEBM videos
 - **Static GIFs**: Converted to PNG images
 - **Static WebPs**: Converted to PNG images

+## 🔍 **Duplicate Detection**

+The tool includes intelligent duplicate detection to prevent accidental re-uploads:

+- **Hash-Based Detection**: Uses MD5 hashing to identify duplicate files by content, not just filename
+- **Visual Indicators**: Duplicate files are highlighted with orange styling and clear labels
+- **Quick Access**: Click "View duplicate" to open the existing file in preview mode
+- **Content-Aware**: Different files with the same name are treated as unique, while identical files with different names are detected as duplicates
+- **Efficient Processing**: Hash calculation is fast and doesn't impact upload performance

+**How It Works:**
+1. When a file is uploaded, its content is hashed using MD5
+2. The hash is compared against all existing files in the registry
+3. If a match is found, the upload is flagged as a duplicate and processing is skipped entirely
+4. The user can click to view the existing file for verification
+5. Non-duplicate files proceed with normal processing and storage
+6. If files have the same name but different content, a unique `-<integer>` suffix is automatically added

+**Upload History:**
+- Upload results persist until explicitly cleared with the "Clear Upload History" button
+- **Automatic persistence** - Upload history is saved to browser localStorage and survives page refreshes/navigation
+- **Visual indicator** - Clear message shows that upload history is automatically saved
+- **Batch review capability** - Can handle multiple upload batches and review all results without losing context
+- **Safe duplicate viewing** - "View duplicate" links open in new tabs without affecting the upload page
+- **Manual control** - Clear button appears automatically when uploads are completed
+- **Smart UI sync** - Upload status automatically syncs with server when returning to the page
+- **Background processing** - Files continue processing on server even if you navigate away
+- **Real-time updates** - UI updates to show actual processing results when you return

 ## 🏗️ **Modular Architecture**